jungxue/R2Git/README.md

 SSH allows you to connect and authenticate to remote servers.

-Tools → Global options → Git/SVN → Create RSA Key → View Public Key
+Tools → Global options → Git/SVN → Create RSA Key → View Public Key.

 Copy your key and get on Github https://github.com/settings/ssh/new and associate the key with your account.